Kal4shn1k0v/AP_CSA_WORK_FILES/README.md

 Please note that:

->	All code is source.
+>	All code is source.<br/>
 >	Errors are subjected to occur.
-Do not rely on present code completely.
+Do not rely on present code completely.<br/>
->	Please use at your own risk; Author is not responsible for any trouble or damage that may occur.
+>	Please use at your own risk; Author is not responsible for any trouble or damage that may occur.<br/>

 CURRENT ACTIVE AND WORKING BRANCHES: